henniggroup/MPInterfaces/README.md

 relax() function to optimize the structures of the 2D materials using the framework of input parameters included here.

+Please ensure that a compiled version of vasp exists in your ~/bin, and that a specially compiled vasp with no relaxation in the z-direction also exists in your ~/bin.
+They should be called `vasp` and `vasp_noz`, respectively.

 See the examples folder for some sample workflows.